vzahradnik/vzahradnik-publishing/social-media/2025-12-01/arduino_linkedin_article_1323.md

 ## 10. Professional Developer Flows Are DIY
 CI/CD?
 Hardware farms?
 Automated testing?
 Versioned dependencies?
 L10n/i18n?
 Code generation?

-All possible — but unsupported.
+All possible — but mostly unsupported.
 You build everything yourself because most of the community is still hobbyists.

 ## 11. Lack of Integrated Solutions
 Arduino has countless libraries, but almost no cohesive frameworks.